 All this argues against the position that the “Po-che” eclipse of the Niany shi was a miscalculated one of the standard type.
 The very use of the term “Po-che” confirms the same.
 Gaubil was combating here the contrary view of his fellow Jesuit Bouvet.
 Bouvet believed the words “Po-che” described an abnormal, supernatural, event which happened in the middle of the lunar month, in fact, the darkness referred in the Gospels in the account of the crucifixion.
 Gaubil had to admit Bouvet was an expert in Chinese language and terminology.

 We are dealing, in other words, with an eclipse-related event of an unusual type, not the standard end-of-the-lunar-month eclipse, described, accordingly, as a “Po-che” of the sun and the moon.
 “Po-che” at that time meant an eclipse not on the last, nor on the first day of the lunar month (viz. not a standard eclipse of the sun by the moon at conjunction), according to the noted scholar-astrologer Jing Fang in the generation preceding Guangwudi, or, “according to others” (Gaubil’s words), an eclipse outside the boundaries of the ecliptic.
 It is difficult to say what the last could possibly be, other than an obscuration of the light of the luminaries by a cloud of matter in the sky, spreading beyond the normal path of the sun and moon.
-This being described as a “Po-che” of the sun and moon, it describes an obscuration of both celestial bodies which occurred neither on the first or last day of the lunar month, that is, not by the passing of the moon in front of the sun at conjunction.
+This being described as a “Po-che” of the sun and moon, it describes an obscuration of both celestial bodies which occurred neither on the first nor on the last day of the lunar month, that is, not by the passing of the moon in front of the sun at conjunction.
 Thus it could not have been the eclipse of AD 31 itself, which notably happened on the last day of the lunar month, Gui-hai.
 Also, since the moon is included in the “Po-che” phrase, it must, if it refers to an eclipse of the moon by the earth’s shadow in the usual fashion, have occurred in the middle of the lunar month at full moon, at which time alone the moon can be eclipsed.
 If it refers to an obscuration by a cloud of matter it could have occurred any time subsequent to the original eclipse.
 Either way, it could not have occurred on the last day of the lunar cycle employed in relation to the actual eclipse in AD 31, that is, the day Gui-hai, when the moon was at minimum phase.
 On the contrary, it is described as a “Po-che” event, and, by definition, this could not have occurred on the last day (or first day) of such a lunar month.

 The Po-che event seems then, according to the only understanding possible of the account, and with due weight given to each phrase of it, to comprise an obscuration of the sun and of the moon, referred to in the Chinese annals in the Second Edict, May 29, AD 31.
 The Chinese astrologers connected the abnormal effects on the luminaries with the eclipse earlier in the month, 10 May AD 31, and the astrological omens of these events were attached together and to the latter in the annals.